 At Green Hope Foundation, we believe that each one of us has a responsibility towards our planet and our global society.
 It’s not enough to protest – that is the easy bit.
 One must go a step further and try to find solutions.
 We believe in empowering through Education for Sustainable Development.
 Only when we behave responsibly and be ready to take accountability will we witness change.

 United Nations.
 Rep. The Sustainable Development Goals Report 2021, 2021.

 Future Thought Leaders is a democratic space presenting the thoughts and opinions of rising Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Kehkashan Basu is a global influencer, TEDx speaker, author, musician, peace and sustainability campaigner, as well as Winner of the 2016 International Children’s Peace Prize.
+Kehkashan Basu is the Founder-President of Green Hope Foundation.
+Winner of the 2016 International Children’s Peace Prize.
 A Forbes 30 Under 30, Kehkashan is a United Nations Human Rights Champion, one of Canada's Top25 Women of Influence and the Regional Organizing Partner for North America for the NGO Major Group.
-Kehkashan is the Founder-President of Green Hope Foundation, through which she works tirelessly to amplify the voices of young people, women and girls, in decision-making processes.
-She has spoken at over 200 United Nations and other global fora across 25 countries.
+Kehkashan